stein2nd/global-npm-setup/docsMod/mod-overlay-manifest.md

   participant U as User
   participant CLI as global-npm
   participant P as prepare
-  participant M as 物理的なアーカイブ化 package.json participant N as npm
+  participant M as 実効 package.json participant N as npm

   U->>CLI: global-npm install